What broadband speed do I need UK broadband guide cover image.

 Can Wi-Fi make a fast line feel slow?

 Yes.
-Poor router placement, interference, and distance can reduce what you get.
-Try a wired test to see line speed.
+Poor placement, interference, and distance can reduce Wi-Fi performance.

 Should I focus on upload speed?

-If you use video calls, upload large files, or work from home, upload speed matters.
-Full fibre often offers better uploads.
+If you use video calls or upload large files, upload speed matters.